trivelt/PaymentRecordsProcessor/README.md

 ```
 go test ./... -v
 ```

+## Implementation
+When creating software, I primarily try to make the code as readable and maintainable as possible.
+Thus is divided it into lots of small functions, s whose workings should be easy to understand.

+I also modularized the application, moving the whole business logic into the separate package (`github.com/trivelt/payment-records-processor/paymentrecords`) and dividing it into multiple short files.

+Reading CSV files and sending JSON files was implemented using an approach popular in the Go language that uses data structures with tags, used automatically during (un)marshaling.

 ## Possible improvements
  * I am aware that the code coverage is not the best and having more time for completing this exercise I would certainly add more tests